Natural-Intelligence/data-tech-radar/README.md

 [Feathr](https://github.com/linkedin/feathr) - Feathr is the feature store that is used in production in LinkedIn for many years and was open sourced in April 2022.

 ## Experiment Tracking

+[AimStack](https://github.com/aimhubio/aim) - The open-source tool for ML experiment comparison.

+[ClearML](https://github.com/allegroai/clearml) - ClearML is the only open source tool to manage all your MLOps in a unified and robust platform providing collaborative experiment management, powerful orchestration, easy-to-build data stores, and one-click model deployment.
+ClearML is the foundation for your data science team.

+[DAGsHub](https://dagshub.com/) - Leverage popular open source tools to version datasets & models, track experiments, label data, and visualize results.

+[neptune.ai](https://neptune.ai/) - Experiment tracking and model registry for production teams.
+Log, store, query, display, organize, and compare all your model metadata in a single place.

+## ML Tracking

+[DVC](https://github.com/iterative/dvc) - Open-source Version Control System for Machine Learning Projects.
+DVC tracks ML models and data sets.
+DVC is built to make ML models shareable and reproducible.
+It is designed to handle large files, data sets, machine learning models, and metrics as well as code.

+[Evidently AI](https://github.com/evidentlyai/evidently) - We build tools to evaluate, test and monitor machine learning models, so you don't have to.

+[Amazon SageMaker](https://aws.amazon.com/sagemaker/model-monitor/) - Amazon SageMaker Model Monitor

+[Qwak](https://www.qwak.com/) - A fully managed platform that unifies ML engineering and data operations - providing agile infrastructure that enables the continuous productionization of ML models at scale.

+[Aporia](https://www.aporia.com/) - Create customized monitors for your machine learning models with our magically-simple monitor builder, and get alerts for issues like concept drift, model performance degradation, bias and more.

+[Arize AI](https://arize.com/) - Automatically discover issues, diagnose problems, and improve models with Arize’s machine learning (ML) observability platform

+[WhyLabs](https://whylabs.ai/) - Run AI with Certainty.
+Enable AI Observability to achieve healthy models, fewer incidents, and happy customers.

+[Qualdo](https://www.qualdo.ai/) - We are a leader in Data Quality & ML Model for enterprises adopting a multi-cloud, ML and modern data management ecosystem.

+[fiddler](https://www.fiddler.ai/) - Build Trust into AI - ML Monitoring.
+Explainability.
+Bias Detection.
+Responsible AI.

+[Censius](https://censius.ai/) - Monitor, explain, and optimize ML models.
+Proactively detect and resolve performance regression, poor data quality, and model drifts to build reliable machine learning models.

+[DataRobot](https://www.datarobot.com/) - AI Cloud is a new approach built for the demands, challenges and opportunities of AI today.
+A single system of record, accelerating the delivery of AI to production for every organization.
+All users collaborate in a unified environment built for continuous optimization across the entire AI lifecycle.

+## AutoML

+[Google AutoML](https://github.com/google/automl) - Train high-quality custom machine learning models with minimal effort and machine learning expertise.

+[MLBox](https://github.com/AxeldeRomblay/MLBox) - "MLBox is a powerful Automated Machine Learning python library.
+Fast reading and distributed data preprocessing/cleaning/formatting.
+Highly robust feature selection and leak detection.
+Accurate hyper-parameter optimization in high-dimensional space.
+State-of-the art predictive models for classification and regression (Deep Learning, Stacking, LightGBM,…).
+Prediction with models interpretation.

+[Model Search](https://github.com/google/model_search) - Model search (MS) is a framework that implements AutoML algorithms for model architecture search at scale.
+It aims to help researchers speed up their exploration process for finding the right model architecture for their classification problems (i.e., DNNs with different types of layers).

+[Amazon Personalize](https://aws.amazon.com/personalize/) - Amazon Personalize enables developers to build applications with the same machine learning (ML) technology used by Amazon.com for real-time personalized recommendations – no ML expertise required.

+[H2O ai](https://www.h2o.ai/products/h2o-driverless-ai/) - H2O Driverless AI empowers data scientists to work on projects faster and more efficiently by using automation to accomplish key ML tasks in just minutes or hours, not months.
+By delivering automatic feature engineering, model validation, tuning, selection and deployment, machine learning interpretability, bring your own recipe, time-series and automatic pipeline generation for model scoring.

+## Python web frameworks

+[FastAPI](https://github.com/tiangolo/fastapi) - FastAPI is a modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints.
+[Flask](https://github.com/pallets/flask) - Flask is a lightweight WSGI web application framework.
+It is designed to make getting started quick and easy, with the ability to Scale Up to complex applications.
+It began as a simple wrapper around Werkzeug and Jinja and has become one of the most popular Python web application frameworks.
+[Streamlit](https://github.com/streamlit/streamlit) - A faster way to build and share data apps.
+Streamlit turns data scripts into shareable web apps in minutes.
+All in pure Python.
+No front‑end experience required.
+"Turn R&D into ROI with more models into production  At scale, faster, with increased accuracy
+[Seldon](https://github.com/SeldonIO/seldon-core) - Seldon reduces time-to-value so models can get to work faster.
+Scale with confidence and minimise risk through interpretable results and transparent model performance."